 We are working with our partners in South Sudan to help save the lives of thousands of people affected by famine, and responding to thousands of others in Kenya facing serious food shortages.

+More than 100,000 people are facing starvation in areas of South Sudan where famine has officially been declared.
+An additional one million people are on the brink of famine, and a total of 5.1 million are in urgent need of food.
 It is the first official famine declared anywhere in the world since the crisis in Somalia in 2011, when 250,000 people died.

 Drought has also badly affected northern Kenya, with the government declaring a crisis situation, and Somalia and Ethiopia are also facing a major food crisis which the Caritas network is responding to.

 - Hygiene kits